AnthonyRuffino/web-game/requirements/step-2-advanced-features.md

-# Step 2: Advanced Game Features and Systems
+# Step 2: Advanced Features

+> **Note:** World wrapping functionality has been temporarily skipped to focus on improving world generation and entity rendering.
+The world is now large enough that wrapping issues occur less frequently.

+## Overview

 This document outlines the next phase of development, building upon the solid foundation established in Step 1.
 Step 2 focuses on implementing core gameplay systems, collision detection, UI elements, world structure, and developer tools.